3 Keys to Developing Faith and Trust!

-My daughter was watching a T.V. kids game show that (sadly) pits parents against their children.
-The losers get slime thrown all over them.
-In one of the skits, a Dad was asked if he would put his head under the foot of an elephant.
+My daughter was watching a T.V. kids game show sadly pitting parents against their children.
+The losers get green slime poured all over them.
+In one skit a Dad was asked if he would put his head under the foot of an elephant.
 But before he was allowed to answer, they had the pachyderm put its foot on a watermelon.
 You guessed it!
 It crushed the watermelon like a grape.
 But the Dad’s answered, he was quick and fearless; “Sure I’ll put my head under the foot of an elephant”.
 I thought, “what a nut”!
 Why would anyone trust an elephant or its trainer?

-This all got me to thinking, What or to Whom do we put our trust?
-Why do people bet huge sums of money, trusting that some football team will win a game?
-Why do we trust certain people after they lie repeatedly?
-Daily, people drive their cars across bridges trusting that they will not fall.
+This got me to thinking; Why do people bet huge sums of money, trusting that some football, baseball or basketball team to win a game?
+Why do we trust politicians after they lie repeatedly?
+Daily, people drive their cars across bridges trusting the bridge will not fall?
 Do these things really deserve our trust?
 If not . . . in what can we put our trust?

 Many years ago, some restaurants had a sign posted, “In God we trust.
 All others pay Cash!”
 It wasn’t that they feared God, but that they were just tired of “deadbeat customers.”
 The sign indicated clearly that if one doesn’t have money, he doesn’t get food.